-Goal and Action # Identified Need(s) How the Action(s) Address Need(s) and Why it is Provided on an LEA-wide or Schoolwide Basis Metric(s) to Monitor Effectiveness Educational partners emphasized that students require academic assistance to pass their classes and graduate.
-Scope: Schoolwide tailored to the needs of identified students, aiming to provide equal access for all English Learners (EL), Foster Youth (FY), and Low-Income (LI) students across all high schools.
-This approach considers the unique needs of these student groups.
-It is designed to be the most effective use of funds to enhance graduation rates, supported by educational research.
+Goal and Action # Identified Need(s) How the Action(s) Address Need(s) and Why it is Provided on an LEA-wide or Schoolwide Basis Metric(s) to Monitor Effectiveness increase the collaborative efforts between credit recovery class instructors, counselors, and teachers to ensure supplementary supports are provided to EL, FY, and LI students.
+Educational partners emphasized that students require academic assistance to pass their classes and graduate.
+Scope: Schoolwide EL students have the resources to progress toward graduation.
 Students are more likely to drop out of school if they are deficient in credits at high school (Education Partnerships, Inc., n.d.).
 Credit recovery is a particularly effective strategy to prevent dropouts, especially for African American, Hispanic, and economically disadvantaged students, and to increase the likelihood of graduation (Viano, 2018).
-We expect that the graduation rates for EL, FY, and LI students will benefit; however, because we expect that all students struggling academically will benefit, this action is provided on a school-wide basis.
+We expect that the graduation rates for EL, FY, and LI students will benefit; however, because we expect that all students struggling academically will benefit, this action is provided on a school- wide basis.
 1.17 Action: Increased Bus Routes Need: A review of the Career Technical Education (CTE) pathway completion rate indicates a need to ensure EL, FY, and LI students have access and support to all CTE offerings, as compared to all students.
-The local needs assessment highlighted the necessity for English Learner (EL) students to To provide EL students with increased access to CTE courses and EL, FY, and LI students with access to community college courses for dual credit, CUSD provides additional bus routes for CTE pathways that are not offered at their site and community college courses.
+The local needs assessment highlighted the necessity for English Learner (EL) students to engage in college courses and Career Technical Education (CTE) programs.
+Furthermore, English Learner (EL), Foster Youth (FY), and Low-Income (LI) students need transportation access to community colleges to earn dual credit.
+To provide EL students with increased access to CTE courses and EL, FY, and LI students with access to community college courses for dual credit, CUSD provides additional bus routes for CTE pathways that are not offered at their site and community college courses.
 Counselors will work with their caseloads during registration to identify students from these subgroups who need additional transportation.
-The district lead counselor will communicate with lead counselors at each high school to incorporate CTE Pathway Completion Rate for EL, FY, LI, and all students
+The district lead counselor will communicate with lead counselors at each high school to incorporate their annual student counseling sessions into their four-year plans.
+This will educate students and families about the additional bus routes available for EL, FY, and LI students.
+Students will be identified and provided additional support to complete their CTE Pathway.
+CTE Pathway Completion Rate for EL, FY, LI, and all students